[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Trajectory TrajectoryAnyOrderMatch SESSION Evaluates whether all expected tools were used regardless of order

-Scope represents the granularity of the evaluation.
-TRACE evaluates individual responses (one exchange), SESSION evaluates the entire session (multiple exchanges), and TOOL_CALL evaluates tool selection and parameters respectively.
+Scope represents the granularity of evaluation.
+TRACE evaluates individual responses (one interaction), SESSION evaluates the entire session (multiple interactions), and TOOL_CALL evaluates tool selection and parameters respectively.

-Trajectory-based evaluations allow you to define the expected tool call order and verify whether the agent made the correct tool selections.
+Trajectory-type evaluations allow you to define the expected tool call order and verify whether the agent made the correct tool selection.

-In this online evaluation, we're evaluating traces from the hands-on in real time, but using batch evaluation allows you to prepare a dataset and perform bulk evaluation offline.
-If you want to systematically measure quality with expected values (ground truth data) like the Trajectory evaluation, consider batch evaluation as well.
+In this online evaluation, the traces during the hands-on are being evaluated in real time, but with batch evaluation, you can prepare a dataset and evaluate in bulk offline.
+If you want to systematically measure quality by preparing expected values (ground truth data) like Trajectory evaluation, consider batch evaluation as well.

 https://dev.classmethod.jp/articles/amazon-bedrock-agentcore-evaluations-batch-evaluation/